praxistechnologies/web-Sprint-Challenge-User-Interface-and-Git/README.md

 - HTML is a markup language and is designed to display data.
 Semantic HTML is used in HTML5 and makes it so one can read the tag and know more about its meaning instantly.
 Non-semantic HTML is call presentational HTML which would include <div></div> that can be used with classes for CSS.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
 - display: inline; will not line break what is before it nor for what follows the element. display: block; will be on its own line and no content before nor after it will share that line.
-There will be a line break before and after the element.Block also respects width and height CSS, while inline does not respect width and height CSS.
+There will be a line break before and after the element. display: block; also respects width and height CSS, while display: inline; does not respect width and height CSS.

 3. What are the 4 areas of the box model?
 - The Box Model generates squares that enable margin, padding, border, and content area.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
 - align-items: center; works on the cross axis.
-The cross axis is perpendicular to the main axis. justify-content: center; is applied to the main axis.
+The cross axis is perpendicular to the main axis. justify-content: center; is only applied to the main axis.

 5. Explain why git is valuable to a team of developers.
 - Teams can use Git for version control and collaboration.
 Projects on GitHub can be accessed and manipulated using the standard Git command-line interface and all of the standard Git commands work with it.